Day Trips from Sydney by Train: 5 Easy Routes Without a Car

 - A pie from Gumnut Patisserie or Stones Patisserie

-- Fine dining at Paste Thai Restaurant or one of the other local options
+- Fine dining at Paste Thai Restaurant in Mittagong or one of the other local options

 The Southern Highlands offers a little taste of English-style countryside close to Sydney.
 With four distinct seasons, it is a lovely spot to spend a day when the city is too hot.
 It can be so different here that it can feel like you have travelled a long way.

 Getting there: The direct train from Central takes just 90 minutes and delivers you to the heart of Bowral.
-This is a Canberra Service that makes a stop at Mittagong on the way to.
+This is a Canberra Service that makes a stop at Mittagong on the way to Bowral.
 You can also join a service at Campbelltown Station that takes approximately one hour.

 Check out our Beginner’s Guide to the Southern Highlands for more ideas about spending time here.

 These five day trips offer a perfect blend of scenic journeys and diverse experiences, all within easy reach of Sydney.
-Whether you’re craving coastal views, mountain air, or country charm, there’s a train ride waiting to whisk you away.
+Whether you’re craving coastal views, mountain air, or country charm, there’s a train ride ready to take you there.

 We have written a great list of day trips from Sydney if you have a car.